 RELATED ARTICLE: The History of Aesthetic Dentistry

-One method of TMJ injection to help alleviate jaw pain is the use of Botox.
-Botox has been found to help with the associated jaw pain and jaw tension.
-When Botox is injected, it can help to relieve some of the soreness, jaw pain, and discomfort.
-Botox can even help to eliminate any headaches that are associated with teeth grinding.
+One method to help alleviate jaw pain is the use of Botox thru TMJ injections.
+Botox has been found to help with the associated jaw tension that causes the jaw pain.
+When Botox is injected, it can help relieve some of the soreness, jaw pain, and discomfort.
+Botox can even help eliminate any headaches that are associated with teeth grinding.